podinate/podinate/docs/docs/reference/storage/zfs.md

     ```bash
     zfs create vault/podinate
     ```
+1. (Encrypted) Unlock Encrypted Dataset on Boot:
+    ZFS won't load the encryption key into our Podinate Dataset by default for some reason, so we have to make it.
+    ```bash
+    nano /etc/systemd/system/zfs-load-keys.service
+    ```
+    Copy in the following contents:
+    ```systemd
+    [Unit]
+    Description=Load all ZFS encryption keys
+    DefaultDependencies=no
+    Before=zfs-mount.service
+    After=zfs-import.target
+    Requires=zfs-import.target

+    [Service]
+    Type=oneshot
+    RemainAfterExit=yes
+    ExecStart=/usr/sbin/zfs load-key -a

+    [Install]
+    WantedBy=zfs-mount.service
+    ```
+    And enable the service by running:
+    ```bash
+    systemctl enable zfs-load-keys
+    ```
+    All dataset keys will be loaded automatically on boot.

 ## Conecting Pool to Podinate
 Once we have a Dataset to use for Podinate, the next step is to set up the ZFS volume provisioner in our Kubernetes cluster.